pomerium/documentation/content/docs/learn-pomerium/jwt-verification.md

 If that’s a lot to take in, don’t worry, Pomerium handles a lot of it for you!
 This is just for those that are interested in what’s happening behind the scenes.

-## Configure Identity Verification With JWTs
+## Configure identity verification with JWTs

 There are two settings that you need to configure to implement identity verification with signed headers: